Willd231/FSI/README.md

 # FSI-Radio-Telescope-Project
 This repository contains all the work I did to further the progress of this project

-The goal of this project is to reduce human generated noise picked up by radio telescopes.
+The goal of this project is to reduce human-generated / 5G noise picked up by radio telescopes.

 High-Dynamic-Range Receiver Systems: Designed to enhance sensitivity and operate effectively in a spectrum-sharing environment.
 RFI Mitigation Techniques: Strategies to reduce interference from active services.